 Ageing Well, Living Well

-We empower women to age well, fulfilling their aspirations by being socially engaged, staying healthy, being financially secure and embracing enriching experiences.
+WINGS empowers women to age well, by staying healthy, being financially secure and staying socially engaged.

 Why is our focus on women still relevant today?

 1) The number of older women living alone has increased by 40% over the past 15 years.